MaayanLab/linkapi/README.md

 # LINK API

-useful functions to allow interactivity with the ARHCS4 website.
-Also includes the file download function.
+Useful functions to allow interactivity with the ARCHS4 website.
+Also in bundels ludes the file download function.